OneScreenfulOfPython/screenfuls/BookingsSystem/README.txt

 application in a "working" state, albeit not necessarily a very interesting one, at least at first.

 1) Create the empty database

-    Result: bookings.db is created with the appropriate tables & views

 2) Populate with some sample data: users, rooms, bookings

-    The database contains a few test users, rooms & bookings

 3) Create simple functions for accessing users & rooms

-    functions get

 4) Create simple functions for accessing bookings via users & rooms